-This conference will bring together clinicians, estate managers, conservation workers, artists and researchers to inspire the use of green space for the benefit of health, at healthcare centres across the country.
+This conference brought together clinicians, estate managers, conservation workers, artists and researchers to inspire the use of green space for the benefit of health, at healthcare centres across the country.

 In 2009 the NHS Forest began as a tree planting campaign, and its sites have since planted 58,600 trees.
 With growing evidence of the health benefits of green space, the network strengthened its remit to champion the value of NHS outdoor space in aiding recovery and preventing illness.

-The conference will showcase the achievements of its most innovative sites; explore the support that sites can offer their communities as ‘anchor institutions’, and air new plans for the decade ahead.
+The conference showcased the achievements of its most innovative sites; explore the support that sites can offer their communities as ‘anchor institutions’, and air new plans for the decade ahead.

-It is being sponsored by the Innovation Agency, as part of their commitment to the Liverpool City Region Year of the Environment, in partnership with Mersey Forest and Liverpool and Sefton Health Partnership.
+It was sponsored by the Innovation Agency, as part of their commitment to the Liverpool City Region Year of the Environment, in partnership with Mersey Forest and Liverpool and Sefton Health Partnership.

-The chair of the conference will be Gideon Ben-Tovim OBE, who is the Innovation Agency Chair; Chair of Nature Connected; and also the adviser on the natural environment to Liverpool City Region Metro Mayor Steve Rotheram.
+The chair of the conference was Gideon Ben-Tovim OBE, who is the Innovation Agency Chair; Chair of Nature Connected; and also the adviser on the natural environment to Liverpool City Region Metro Mayor Steve Rotheram.